-Some departments may have more restrictive requirements for transfer work.
-If otherwise acceptable, certain courses may be used toward meeting credit-hour requirements for the master's degree under the following limitations.
+If otherwise acceptable, certain courses may be used toward meeting credit-hour requirements for the master's degree thesis option under the following limitations.

-- 1. The maximum number of credit hours which may be considered for transfer credit is the greater of 12 hours or one-third (1/3) of the total hours of a degree plan.
-The following restrictions apply: - Graduate and/or upper-level undergraduate courses taken in residence at an accredited U.S. institution, or approved international institution with a final grade of B or greater will be considered for transfer credit if, at the time the courses were completed, the student was in degree-seeking status at Texas A&M University, or the student was in degree-seeking status at the institution at which the courses were taken; and if the courses would be accepted for credit toward a similar degree for a student in degree-seeking status at the host institution. - Courses previously used for another degree are not acceptable for degree plan credit. - 2.
-The maximum number of credit hours taken in post-baccalaureate non-degree (G6) classification at Texas A&M University which may be considered for application to the degree plan is 12. - 3.
-A zero credit 684 or 685 course is only allowed for non-thesis option master's students.
+- The maximum number of credit hours which may be considered for transfer credit is the greater of 12 hours or one-third (1/3) of the total hours of a degree plan.
+The following restrictions apply: - Graduate and/or upper-level undergraduate courses taken in residence at an accredited U.S. institution or approved international institution with a final grade of B or greater will be considered for transfer credit if, at the time the courses were completed, the student was in degree-seeking status at Texas A&M University or at the institution at which the courses were taken; and if the courses would be accepted for credit toward a similar degree for a student in degree-seeking status at the host institution. - Courses previously used for another degree are not acceptable for degree plan credit. - 2.
+The maximum number of credit hours taken in post-baccalaureate non-degree (G6) classification at Texas A&M University which may be considered for application to the degree plan is 12. - A zero credit 684 or 685 course is only allowed for non-thesis option master's students.
 A zero credit 681 course can be used for either thesis or non-thesis option master's students.
 Other courses, including 691 (Research) hours, are not eligible for zero credit. - 4.
-Not more than 12 hours may be used in any combination of the following categories: - Not more than 8 hours in the combination of 691 (Research), 684 (Professional Internship), or SOPH 680 may be used.
-Under normal circumstances, non-thesis masters students may not use 691 hours on their degree plan.
-However, for non-thesis masters students who are using 691 hours on the degree plan, see the Non-Thesis Option section on the Program Requirements page in the graduate catalog for the degree they are pursuing. - Not more than 8 hours of 685 (Directed Studies) may be used. - · Not more than 3 hours of 690 (Theory of Research) may be used.

-- Not more than 3 hours of 695 (Frontiers in Research) may be used. - 5.
-A maximum of 2 hours of 681 (Seminar). - 6.
-A maximum of 9 hours of advanced undergraduate courses (300- or 400-level). - 7.
+Any combination of 684, 685, 690, 691 and 695 may not exceed 25 percent of the total credit hour requirement shown on the individual degree plan: - A maximum of 8 hours in the combination of 691 (Research) and 684 (Professional Internship) and/or - · Up to 8 hours of 685 (Directed Studies), and - · Up to 3 hours of 690 (Theory of Research), or - · Up to 3 hours of 695 (Frontiers in Research). - 5.
+A maximum of 2 hours of 681 (Seminar). - A maximum of 9 hours of advanced undergraduate courses (300- or 400-level). - 7.
+No credit may be obtained by correspondence study. - 8.
 For graduate courses of three weeks' duration or less, taken at other institutions, up to 1 hour of credit may be obtained for each five-day week of coursework.
-Each week of coursework must include at least 15 contact hours. - 8.
-Continuing education courses may not be used for graduate credit. - 9.
-Extension courses are not acceptable for credit. - 10.
-For non-distance degree programs, no more than 50 percent of the credit hours required for the program may be completed through distance education courses. - 11.
-To receive a graduate degree from Texas A&M University, students must earn one-third or more of the credits through the institution's own direct instruction.
+Each week of coursework must include at least 15 contact hours. - 9.
+Continuing education courses may not be used for graduate credit. - 10.
+Extension courses are not acceptable for credit. - 11.
+For non-distance degree programs, no more than 50 percent of the credit hours required for the program may be completed through distance education courses.

+12. To receive a graduate degree from Texas A&M University, students must earn one-third or more of the credits through the institution's own direct instruction.
 This limitation also applies to joint degree programs.